 The world of consumer payments is changing rapidly.
 We hear about new forms of payments every passing day – from voice assistants and QR codes to tapping phones using near field communications, and blockchain payments.
 The pace of change is exciting but the pressure to keep up with it can be equally challenging.
-This is especially true for the airline industry given their complex payment infrastructure and lack of technology readiness.
+This is especially true for the airline industry, given its complex payment infrastructure and lack of technology readiness.

 That said, there are certain developments which have the potential to disrupt the business-as-usual of the airline payments industry and cannot be ignored or delayed.
 Let’s look at the trends that airlines need to be prepared for in the near future.